 From the beginning of your representation of the in-spouse, it is essential to inform him or her of the duty to maintain records and data, and to disclose financial information.
 In addition to preparing timely and complete financial disclosures and discovery responses, make sure that your client understands that he or she has a duty to augment and update this information as things change or opportunities develop.

 Of course, we must advise all of our clients about the disclosure obligations.
 However, this can be a special concern when representing the wealthy in-spouse for a couple of reasons.
 First, they are more likely to have significant changes to their financial picture and to receive financial opportunities.
 Second, the courts appear more inclined to financially punish those individuals who can afford to pay sanctions and who, because of their actual or assumed financial savvy, are expected to “know better.”

 When you begin your representation of a wealthy in-spouse, much of the communication might come from individuals other than the client.
 You may get calls and emails from business managers, attorneys, employees, and other trusted representatives of the client.
 Since this type of communication could create issues with regard to the attorney-client privilege, speak with the client directly regarding the issues in their case, and limit your communications with these third parties.
 The communications you send to any third party are most likely the subject of discovery from the other side, so regularly remind your client to limit the information they share with third parties in order for their confidential and privileged information to stay protected.

 More Potential Complications

-This is just an overview of some of the difficulties often encountered in representing clients in high-net-worth cases.
+This is just an overview of some of the difficulties often encountered in representing high-net-worth clients.
 Of course, all clients and cases are unique, requiring your utmost care and professionalism.
 High-net-worth cases often involve more moving parts than typical cases, and so the family law practitioner taking on these cases must be more alert to potential complications and difficulties from the commencement of the case.